dylan813/pointosr/osr/README.md

 - `models/pointnext_wrapper.py`: Wrapper for PointNeXt model to extract features.
 - `extract_features.py`: Script to extract and save features for known classes.
 - `build_prototypes.py`: Script to build 'human' and 'false' prototypes from features.
-- `osr_classifier.py`: Implementation of the dual-threshold OSR classifier and evaluation script.
+- `osr_classifier.py`: Implementation of the dual-threshold OSR classifier and core evaluation script (metrics, similarity histograms).
-- `evaluate_osr.py`: (Potentially outdated/redundant) Previous comprehensive evaluation script.
-Needs adaptation if specific plots beyond those in `osr_classifier.py` are required for the dual-threshold method.
+- `evaluate_osr.py`: Generates additional visualizations (t-SNE, confusion matrix) for a given set of features and thresholds.

 ## Requirements